virtual/100daysofcode/index.md

 - Create a Docker image of the client folder
 - Push to Docker hub and create deployment & cluster ip configs

-??
-Issue with adding a post and refreshing; need to rebuild query service in order for new posts to show up?
+Q: Issue with adding a post and refreshing; need to rebuild query service in order for new posts to show up?
+- A: Routes in event-bus/index.js needed to refer to the service :)

 ## R3 Day 88: 2020-06-16 Tuesday